keu/docs/astro/environment-variables.md

     :::caution

     Environment variables marked as secret are stored securely by Astronomer and are not shown in the Cloud UI.
 However, it's possible for a user in your organization to create or configure a DAG that exposes secret values in Airflow task logs.
-Airflow task logs are visible to all Workspace members in the Airflow UI and accessible in your Astro cluster's Amazon S3 bucket.
+Airflow task logs are visible to all Workspace members in the Airflow UI and accessible in your Astro cluster's storage

     To avoid exposing secret values in task logs, instruct users to not log environment variables in DAG code.